djordje34/JAVA-Spring-Boot-ChatApp/README.md

 # JAVA-Spring-Boot-ChatApp
-A simple chat application built with Spring Boot, WebSocket, SockJS, and STOMP
+A simple chat application built with Spring Boot, WebSocket, SockJS, and RabbitMQ

 # Getting Started